 Baker Village is designed to give groups of six students of the same sex the opportunity to live together as a peer group in townhouse-style housing in single and double rooms.
 The Baker Village application process takes place in February for the upcoming academic year.

-The Prairie Houses provide groups of seven students of the same sex the opportunity to live together as a peer group in one of three houses on the edge of campus owned by the college.
+The Prairie Houses provide groups of seven students of the same sex the opportunity to live together as a peer group in one of three houses on the edge of campus.
 Houses have single, double and triple-occupancy rooms.The Prairie House application process takes place in February for the upcoming academic year.